Complex traits: History

 When Mendel's work on inheritance was rediscovered in 1900, scientists debated whether Mendel's laws could account for the continuous variation observed for many traits.
 One group known as the biometricians argued that continuous traits such as height were largely heritable, but could not be explained by the inheritance of single Mendelian genetic factors.
 Work published by Ronald Fisher in 1919 mostly resolved debate by demonstrating that the variation in continuous traits could be accounted for if multiple such factors contributed additively to each trait.
 However, the number of genes involved in such traits remained undetermined; until recently, genetic loci were expected to have moderate effect sizes and each explain several percent of heritability.
-After the conclusion of the Human Genome Project in 2001, it seemed that the sequencing and mapping of many individuals would soon allow for a complete understanding of traits’ genetic architectures.
-However, variants discovered through genome-wide association studies (GWASs) accounted for only a small percentage of predicted heritability; for example, while height is estimated to be 80-90% heritable, early studies only identified variants accounting for 5% of this heritability.
+After the conclusion of the Human Genome Project in 2001, it seemed that the sequencing and mapping of many individuals would soon allow for a complete understanding of traits' genetic architectures.
+However, variants discovered through genome-wide association studies (GWASs) accounted for only a small percentage of predicted heritability; for example, while height is estimated to be 80–90% heritable, early studies only identified variants accounting for 5% of this heritability.
 Later research showed that most missing heritability could be accounted for by common variants missed by GWASs because their effect sizes fell below significance thresholds; a smaller percentage is accounted for by rare variants with larger effect sizes, although in certain traits such as autism, rare variants play a more dominant role.
 While many genetic factors involved in complex traits have been identified, determining their specific contributions to phenotypes—specifically, the molecular mechanisms through which they act—remains a major challenge.

-Methods
+Types of complex traits

+Quantitative traits

+Quantitative traits have phenotypes that are expressed on continuous ranges.
+They have many different genes that impact the phenotype, with differing effect sizes.
+Many of these traits are somewhat heritable.
+For example, height is estimated to be 60–80% heritable; however, other quantitative traits have varying heritability.

+Meristic traits

+Meristic traits have phenotypes that are described by whole numbers.
+An example is the rate chickens lay eggs.
+A chicken can lay one, two, or five eggs a week, but never half an egg.
+The environment can also impact expression, as chickens will not lay as many eggs depending on the time of year.